kimvcp/kimvcp/README.md

-###  👋 Hi!
-I'm a software engineering student with high inclination of coding, and always keen to learn new things.
+Hi! 👋 I'm a software engineering student with high inclination of coding, and always keen to learn new things.

+#### Currently learning Salesforce

 <!--
 **kimvcp/kimvcp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.